pkirkham/pkirkham.github.io/_posts/analysis/2014-11-27-visual-core-analysis.md

 comments: true
 ---

-The Pasca A field in the Gulf of Papua was first discovered in 1968.
-This is a carbonate pinnacle reef structure containing a liquids-rich gas-condensate.
-During drilling of an appraisal well during 1983 there was a loss of well control event when pulling out of hole prior to logging, and until recently it was believed (mistakenly) that the field no longer contained any recoverable hydrocarbons as a result.

-Twinza Oil believes that the field only suffered a minor loss of hydrocarbons, and that there remains a substantial undeveloped resource.
-The question of course is exactly how large is that resource.
-One of the uncertainties associated with the resource estimate is the average field porosity.
-Given that there are only logs available from two wells drilled in 1968 and 1969, plus core from the Pasca A-3 well drilled in 1983, there is not a huge amount of data available.
-Furthermore the geological model would indicate that the two wells which were logged, were drilled on the flanks of the reef and thus could be associated with a lower porosity than that in the centre of the reef.
-However the porosity measurements from the core plugs in Pasca A-3 suggest the very opposite; the porosity is lower in the centre of the reef.
+One of the uncertainties associated with the resource estimate for carbonate reservoirs is the average field porosity.
+When wells are drilled which experience large losses of mud into the formation, the mud and filtrate will fully invade the larger pore spaces deep into the formation, and thus the logs will fail to recognise the true porosity.
+Furthermore carbonates can be very heterogeneous, with many diagenetic processes affecting the porosity post-deposition.

+Having core can help mitigate the problems experienced with logs, but often the core plug measurements are taken on the best part of the core, which again gives a false impression of the overall porosity.

 ## The Core Analysis Challenge

 Best practice for any evaluation effort is to start with the raw data itself, and understand the limitations of how it was acquired and interpreted.
-In the case of Pasca A-3 this was not straightforward as the core recovery was not high to begin with, and the core has been stored in a warehouse in PNG for the last three decades.

-Fortunately it was possible to locate most of the core, and thus there is hope that further analysis may prove useful.
-Given that there is a limited amount of core, the preference is to use non-destructive analytical techniques, such as MRI or CT scanning to build up a picture of the pore space within the core.
-As a pre-cursor to these activities high resolution photographs of the core were taken, to investigate whether the more expensive scanning techniques would yield any benefits?
+Often this is not straightforward as the core recovery was not high to begin with, and the core may have been stored in uncertain conditions.
+It may also be the case that there is a limited amount of core, in which case the preference would be to use non-destructive analytical techniques, such as MRI or CT scanning to build up a picture of the pore space within the core.
+As a pre-cursor to these activities high resolution photographs of the core can be taken, to investigate whether the more expensive scanning techniques might yield any benefits.

-An example section from one of the core photographs is shown in Figure 1.
+An example section from a carbonate core photograph is shown in Figure 1.
 This illustrates that there is visible macro porosity in the form of vugs, and this immediately suggests that the reservoir could have a significant porosity.
-These vugs are easily identified and are associated with flow of fluids through the reef post-deposition, which have contributed to dissolution porosity.
+These vugs are easily identified and are typically associated with flow of fluids through a reef post-deposition, which have contributed to dissolution porosity.

 <figure>
 	<a href="{{ site.url }}/images/visual-core-analysis-slide1.png" data-lightbox="image-1" data-title="Evidence of vugs on core">